 Catalonia pushes for independence from Spain: What to know

-Following a Cabinet meeting, Spanish Prime Minister Mariano Rajoy said he is dissolving the parliament and will hold new regional elections in Catalonia in December.

-Catalonia’s regional parliament passed a motion earlier Friday to establish itself as an independent Catalan Republic.
+Spanish prosecutors on Monday said they are seeking charges against the ousted Catalonia Cabinet – days after Spain took over the semi-autonomous region that declared itself independent.

-Immediately after the independence decision, Spain's Senate authorized the government to invoke a never-before used constitutional measure to take control of the Catalonia region.
-The measure gives Spain the ability to sack Catalonia President Carles Puigdemont and his cabinet as well as authorize the government to curtail the region's parliamentary powers.
+Spain imposed direct control of Catalonia on Friday after its parliament declared independence.
+The country invoked a never-before used constitutional amendment to take control of the region, giving Spain the ability to sack Catalonia President Carles Puigdemont and his cabinet as well as authorize the government to curtail the region’s parliamentary powers.

-Catalonia's motion called for beginning an independence process that would include drafting Catalonia’s new laws as well as open negotiations “on equal footing” with Spanish authorities.

-European neighbors have rallied behind Spain, condemning the independence.
-On Friday, Italian Foreign Minister Angelino Alfano said his country "does not and will not" recognize Catalonia's independence, characterizing it as "a very serious gesture that is outside the framework of the law."
-French President Emmanuel Macron also backed Rajoy's decision saying, "he has my full support."
+Jose Manuel Maza, Spain’s chief prosecutor, on Monday called for charges against Catalan leaders, including sedition, embezzlement and provocation by regional officials.
+The crimes can be punished, respectively, with up to 30, 15 and six years in prison under Spanish laws.

+European neighbors – including Italy and France – have condemned the independence declaration and rallied behind Spain.

 What is Catalonia?